Terms of Service

-Customer, I, you, your: means a person, a company, or legal entity who subscribers to a service provided by Susquehanna Broadband.
+Customer, I, you, your: means a person, a company, or a legal entity who subscribes to a service provided by Susquehanna Broadband.

-User: Also refers to a person, company, or legal entity who subscribes to a service provided by Susquehanna Broadband, but also includes someone who also uses the same service.
+User: This also refers to a person, company, or legal entity who subscribes to a service provided by Susquehanna Broadband, but also includes someone who also uses the same service.

 Service: Any service provided by Susquehanna Broadband

-Equipment: Means any hardware or device provided by Susquehanna Broadband for use by a customer.
+Equipment: This means any hardware or device provided by Susquehanna Broadband for use by a customer.

 Susquehanna Broadband, we, us: Susquehanna Broadband, PO Box 1, Lewisburg, PA 17837.